sebatmohamed/inhabitent/README.md

 - Git
 - Wordpress plugins

 #### Personal Learnings

+- How to create a multipage website using Wordpress as a content management system.
+- Leverage the WP template hierarchy to generate all required templates for the website.
+- Enqueue files properly in the theme's functions.php file.
+- How to dynamically add in content rather than hard code.

 ## Contribution

 Please feel free to clone my project and contribute to it.

 ## Authors